Kaula (Hinduism): Yamala – the tantric couple

-The sexual practices of the Kaula schools, also known as "the secret ritual", are performed with a so-called "external Shakti" (sexual partner) as opposed to the purely meditative practices which involve only one's own spiritual energies (the "interior Shakti").
+The sexual practices of the Kaula schools, also known as "the secret ritual", are performed with an "external Shakti" (sexual partner) as opposed to the purely meditative practices which involve only one's own spiritual energies (the "interior Shakti").
 The role of the sexual Kaula ritual is to unite the couple, yogini (initiated woman) and siddha (initiated man), and induce one in the other a state of permanent awakening.
 This achievement is made possible by the intensity of their love.

 In their exalted state, the two become absorbed into the consciousness of the Self.
 Becoming united on all the levels, physical, astral, mental and even in their consciousness, they reconstitute the supreme couple of Shiva and Shakti.

 The Kaula sacrifice is reserved for the few, the elite who can maintain a state of Bhairava (spiritual illumination) in sexual union.
 Other couples, even if they reproduce the ritual to the letter (as perceived from outside), if they do not attain Bhairava consciousness, are merely engaging in a sexual act.

 "Initiation by the mouth of the yogini (yoginī-vaktra)", is a method by which the adept unites with a purified yoginī and receives the unique experience of the illuminated consciousness.
 He is to see her as both his lover and guru.

 The energy generated during the tantric sexual act is considered a form of "subtle emission", while the act of ejaculation is considered a form of physical emission.
 In Kashmir Shaivism, the energy of emission (visarga śakti) is considered to be a form of ānanda (bliss).

 Depending on the orientation of one's consciousness, introverted or extroverted, emission can be of two kinds: rested and risen.
 In Śānta, the rested form of emission, focus is absorbed just on one's own Self in an act of transcendence.
 In Udita, the risen form, the focus is projected on the Self (atman) of one's lover – a state associated with immanence.

 Santodita (beyond udita and śānta) is the uniting form, cause of both śānta and udita emissions.
 Santodita is described as universal bliss (cidānanda), undivided consciousness, kaula (the group of two as one) and an "outflow of the pulsation of Shiva and Shakti".
 This kind of translation from the physical act to the mental and to consciousness itself is a characteristic of the tantric world view.